julowe/coffeegrindsize-data/README.md

 Second goal is to calibrate hario grinder as close to professional grinder & grind settings for espresso as possible.
 Using grounds that Milstead Coffee gave for the cause.
 Will update with grinder name & model later.

+## Repository Structure

+Naming of files in below directories is detailed in each sample section below.
+[source-images](source-images) contains the images I have taken of coffee grounds spread out across a page of paper.
+[data-outputs](data-outputs) contains the csv files that the coffeegrindsize app saves data to.
+[histogram-images](histogram-images) contains histograms created by coffeegrindsize app.
+Some have comparison data overlaid as a blue outline.
+Labels on the histogram are hopefully clear enough.

 ## Summary Table

 | Description         | Avg Diam (mm) | SD Diam | Avg Surface (mm^2^) | SD Surface | Efficiency | Quality |